investindex/Vocab/README.md

 &nbsp;

-Not introduced anywhere in particular
+Not introduced at all or anywhere in particular

 * [Asset class](https://www.investopedia.com/terms/a/assetclasses.asp)